markbrennand/force-framework/source/types/README.md

 If you wish to try the example code in an org.
-Deploy the code in the [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/types) directory to  your org if the org has the Force Frameworks code deployed.
-If your org has the Force Frameworks package deployed, deploy the code in the [example.pkg](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/types) directory.
+Deploy the code in the [example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/types) directory to  your org if the org has the Force Framework code deployed.
+If your org has the Force Framework package deployed, deploy the code in the [example.pkg](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/types) directory.

 You must assign the _Force Framework Manager_ permission set to the user you will run the example code as in using Anonymous Apex.

 ### Use Case - Reduce Need For Global Classes
-If you're using the Force Frameworks package, the code for that package is in the _forcefw_ namespace.
+If you're using the Force Framework package, the code for that package is in the _forcefw_ namespace.
 Taking Dependency Injection as an example, you would need to make any implementation classes global, otherwise the _Dependency_ class in the _forcefw_ namespace would not be able to construct your class.
 Making classes global results in several issues including not being able to make any changes to global methods after they've been released